-Thousands of women receive breast augmentations every year and while many patients are happy with their results, there are some patients who decide to receive breast revision surgery.
-Board-certified Plastic Surgeon Dr. Armando Soto, has received years of medical training and specializes in cosmetic revision procedures.
-Patients who visit Aesthetic Enhancements Plastic Surgery in Orlando receive breast revision surgery for many different reasons.
-In some cases, patients are dissatisfied with their breast augmentation results, but others require breast revision surgery to replace or exchange their implants due to problems or a change in cosmetic goals.
+Thousands of women receive breast enhancement procedures every year- and while many patients are happy with their results, there are some patients who, for one reason or another, didn't quite achieve the look they desired.
+These women often pursue revision of their breast enhancement procedures.
+Board-certified Plastic Surgeon Dr. Armando Soto has years of advanced training and experience in revision breast surgery.
+Many patients who visit Aesthetic Enhancements Plastic Surgery in Orlando are pursuing breast revision surgery for many different reasons.
+In some cases, patients are dissatisfied with the size resulting from their breast augmentation; others require breast revision surgery to replace or exchange their implants due to problems or for an improvement in shape.
 The breast implants that were perfect for your twenties may not be what you want in your forties.
-Patients may also undergo this procedure with Dr. Soto because of the age of their implants, which can result in a loss of volume.
+Patients may also undergo this procedure with Dr. Soto because of concern for the age of their implants.

 Breast Revision Reviews